Boni178/web-development-group-project/README.md

 📜 Challenge Rules We Followed

 Worked in a group of 2–5 members.

 Everyone contributed to the project.

-Used only allowed technologies (HTML, CSS, Bootstrap).
+Used only allowed technologies (HTML, CSS, JavaScript ,Bootstrap).

 Clean, readable code with comments.